Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ### 2D-FFT HLS Implementation Architecture and DSP/PL Function Partitioning

 The following figure shows a high-level block diagram of the design.
 The test harness consists of the HLS FFT kernels using DSP Engines and the data mover HLS kernels (`dma_hls`).
-In this setup, there is an AXI4-Stream interface between the data mover kernels and DSP Engines, with a data width of 128 bits.
-The data mover kernel is running at 250 MHz and the HLS/DSP kernel is running at 500 MHz.
+In this setup, there is an AXI4-Stream interface between the data mover kernels and DSP Engines, with a data width of 128-bits.
+The data mover kernel runs at 250 MHz, and the HLS/DSP kernel runs at 500 MHz.

 The data mover is a PL-based data generator and checker.
 It generates impulse input and checks the output of the row-wise FFT core for its response.
-It then generates the transposed pattern of the row-wise FFT output and feeds that to the col-wise FFT core and checks its output.
+It then generates the transposed pattern of the row-wise FFT output, feeds that to the col-wise FFT core, and checks its output.

 ![Image of 2D-FFT HLS Implementation Architecture](images/fft_2d_hls_block_diagram.PNG)